awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 1. For **Recipe**, choose **aws\-user\-personalization**\.
 The **Solution configuration** section appears providing several configuration options\.

-1. In **Solution configuration** optionally specify the following:
+1. In **Solution configuration**, if your data has EVENT\_TYPE or EVENT\_VALUE\_THRESHOLD columns, use the following fields to choose the interactions data that Amazon Personalize uses when training the model\.
-   +  **Event type:** If your data has multiple event types in an EVENT\_TYPE column, optionally enter an event type, such as click or download, to choose the events to train with based on type\.
+   +  **Event type:** If your data has multiple event types in an EVENT\_TYPE column and you want to train with just a single type of event, optionally enter an event type, such as *click*\.
 Amazon Personalize will use only events with this type when training a model\.
+You can enter only one type\.
 If you don't provide an event type, Amazon Personalize trains the model with all interactions data regardless of type\.
-   +  **Event value threshold:** If your Interactions dataset has an EVENT\_VALUE\_THRESHOLD column, enter a value to choose the events to train with based on value\.
+   +  **Event value threshold:** If your Interactions dataset has an EVENT\_VALUE\_THRESHOLD column and you want to train events based on value, optionally enter a value\.
 Amazon Personalize will use only events with a value greater than or equal to this value to train the model\.
 If you don't provide a value, Amazon Personalize trains the model with all interactions data regardless of value\.

     For more information see [Choosing the interactions data used for training](event-values-types.md)\.